-Temporomandibular joint and muscle disorders (TMJD) are a group of disorders that cause dysfunction and pain in the jaw and surrounding muscles that control jaw movement.
+Temporomandibular joint and muscle disorders (TMJ) are a group of disorders that cause dysfunction and pain in the jaw and surrounding muscles that control jaw movement.

-Women in their “child-bearing years,” typically 35 years or older, make up 90 percent of all TMD sufferers due to hormonal changes during this stage of life.
-Although, men and women with extreme jaw pain due to stress, habits, or genetics are also at risk of TMD.
+Women in their “child-bearing years,” typically 35 years or older, make up 90 percent of all TMJ sufferers due to hormonal changes during this stage of life.
+Men and women with extreme jaw pain due to stress, habits, or genetics are also at risk of TMJ.

-The temporomandibular joint (TMJ) connects the mandible, also called the lower jaw, to the temporal bone on both sides of a person’s head.
+The temporomandibular joint connects the mandible (lower jawbone) to the temporal bone on both sides of a person’s head.
 The joint moves the mouth seamlessly up and down and side to side, which allows people to chew, swallow, talk, and yawn.

-When people open their mouths, the round edges of the mandible (lower) jaw, referred to as condyles, slide along the temporal bone’s joint sockets.
+When people open their mouths, the round edges of the mandible (lower jaw), referred to as condyles, slide along the temporal bone’s joint sockets.
 Then the condyles move back into their original positions as the mouth closes.
 A soft disc also sits between the temporal bone and condyle, which keeps the jaw movement smooth.

-Jaw popping and clicking sounds are common in many people and are not necessarily correlated with TMD.
+Jaw popping and clicking sounds are common in many people and are not necessarily correlated with TMJ.
 Although, if there is consistent clicking or popping of a TMJ, that means it is dysfunctioning.
-It is possible to have TMD without any pain.
-Risk factors for developing TMD include:
+It is possible to have TMJ without any pain.

 The most common sign of a TMJ related issue is connected to pain in the jaw joint and chewing muscles.

 Depending on the severity of pain, the amount of time the pain has been present, medical history, and habits, your dentist will recommend the best option.
 This includes conservative remedies, arthrocentesis, arthroscopy, medications, therapy sessions, or a combination of treatments.

-TMD is not life-threatening, and most cases of the disorder respond well to conservative treatment.
+TMJ is not life-threatening, and most cases of the disorder respond well and experience pain relief with conservative treatment.
 These treatments include joint rest, lifestyle changes, and eliminating old habits.
-Dentists recommend the following:

 Arthrocentesis is a surgical procedure that uses sterile fluid to wash out the TMJ.
-In essence, the goal of the surgery is to return the cartilage disc to its correct position and remove any debris inside the joint.
+The goal of the surgery is to return the cartilage disc to its correct position and remove any debris inside the joint.

 During the procedure, an arthroscope is inserted into a small incision the surgeon makes in front of the ear.
 Then the surgeon removes any scar tissue around the joint to relieve pain and discomfort.

 When used in combination with conservative treatments, therapy effectively relieves symptoms and pain long-term for most patients.
-Two types of therapies for TMD include:
+Two types of therapies for TMJ include:

 $50-$300 (per session)